XernPLL/ProgrammingChallenges/README.md

 # ProgrammingChallenges
-My plan is to do everything from that list ASAP:
+My plan is to do a nice part from this list ASAP:
 ![Screenshot](chel.png)